andreitarnauceanu/nornir_gns3_topology/README.txt

-Project title
+Nornir GNS3 Topology -  Network Automation

-Author: Grace Hopper <grace@example.org>
+Author: Andrei Tarauceanu <andrei.tarnauceanu[at]student[dot]usv[dot]ro>

-This project is about...
+This project is about configuring an mpls network using nornir.